NamBui43/NamBui43/README.md

 ## Projects
 - [**Credit Card Customer Segmentation: Clustering**](https://github.com/NamBui43/Credit-Card-Customer-Segmentation-Clustering)
   - Conducted unsupervised clustering on credit card customers using their demographic and banking records.
-  - Performed explanatory data analysis on the dataset.
+  - Performed exploratory data analysis on the dataset.

 - [**Finland COVID-19 Vaccine Distribution Analysis**](https://github.com/NamBui43/Finland-Vaccine-Distribution-Analysis)
   - Implemented a database system to manage the production and distribution of Covid-19 vaccine.